jbcoe/iso-cpp-breaking-UB/draft.md

 - Compiler / library optimisations that exploit undefined behaviour should be considered when determining if a new feature is non-breaking.

+## Acknowledgements

+We would like to thank Walter Brown for extensive feedback on an early draft of this paper, and the members of the BSI, discussion with whom led to this paper being drafted.

 ## References
 - [[1]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0903r1.pdf)